Lyldoll

-Shiloh Hoganson (born April 25, 1993), previously known mononymously as Shiloh (/ˈʃaɪloʊ/) and currently performing under the stage name Lyldoll, is a Canadian pop and trap singer-songwriter.
+Shiloh Reann Hoganson (born April 25, 1993), previously known mononymously as Shiloh (/ˈʃaɪloʊ/) and currently performing under the stage name Lyldoll, is a Canadian singer-songwriter.
 Shiloh has performed with Stereos, Hedley, Marianas Trench, and Faber Drive, and has been credited for writing in various hit songs, such as "Tonight I'm Getting Over You" by Carly Rae Jepsen.
 She has a mezzo-soprano vocal range.

 Early life

 Shiloh was born in Abbotsford, British Columbia, and was raised in several locations in Saskatchewan as well as Edmonton, Alberta.
-Shiloh has Italian and Puerto Rican ancestry.
-She is also of Swedish, Ojibwe, Cree and Métis descent.
+Shiloh has Irish, Swedish, Ojibwe, Cree and Métis ancestry.
 She attended Allendale Junior High School until she was 13.
 Growing up, Shiloh was inspired by Michael Jackson and entered singing contests and competitions, starting at the age of 7, including a radio contest for The Bounce (91.7 CHBN-FM) in Edmonton, Alberta, which she won in 2006.

 Career

 2008–2010: Picture Imperfect and Can't Hold On

 Shiloh traveled to Vancouver, British Columbia to work with songwriting–production team Hipjoint Productions, who wrote and produced seven songs on her debut album Picture Imperfect including the Canadian platinum-selling single "Operator (A Girl Like Me)".

 She signed to Universal Music Canada in 2008 and to Universal Republic in early 2009, and released her debut album, Picture Imperfect, on August 18, 2009.
 The album yielded three singles.

 "Operator (A Girl Like Me)" was the first single from Picture Imperfect.
 It charted on the Canadian Hot 100 and listed her as Billboard Canada's No. 1 Emerging Talent Artist as of December 19, 2008.
 The song is also included on Much Dance 2009 CD.
 Shiloh appeared on MuchOnDemand on June 4, 2009, and performed "Goodbye, You Suck".
 She was a nominee for the 2009 MuchMusic Video Awards as well as being an announced performer.
 She performed "Operator (A Girl Like Me)" at the MuchMusic Video Awards on June 21, 2009, but lost in both categories she was nominated in: Pop Video of the Year to Danny Fernandes and UR Fave: New Artist to The Midway State.

 Shiloh appeared on YTV's The Zone segment and was interviewed by Carlos, answering viewer questions that had been submitted by e-mail and performing.
 She also appeared on season two of The Next Star, meeting the six finalists.

 On August 27, 2009, she performed an acoustic cover of Michael Jackson's Man in the Mirror as a tribute to him at the Hamilton Place Theatre.

 On December 1, 2009, she was also featured on War Child: 10, where she collaborated with The Cliks to cover Patti Smith's "People Have The Power".

 On November 9, 2010, she released her final single as Shiloh, "Can't Hold On".